 Beneficiary Gets Married

-In the case of a permanent resident who petitions a son or daughter, it’s important that the beneficiary son or daughter does not marry.
+In the case of a permanent resident who petitions a son or daughter, it’s important that the son or daughter does not marry.
 That’s because a permanent resident cannot petition a married son or daughter.

 For example, a permanent resident mother files an I-130 petition for her foreign national daughter.
 Eventually the petition is approved in the F2B category (unmarried adult sons and daughters of LPR).
 However, the daughter marries before the adjustment application gets approved.
 Even if the petition has already been approved, the daughter no longer qualifies for adjustment to permanent resident due to the change in circumstance.
 In fact, she is no longer eligible to immigrate through the F2B category.
 Her mother may naturalize as a U.S. citizen and then re-petition the daughter in the F3 category (married sons and daughters of U.S. citizens).
 Of course, this adds significant time and expense.